tidynest/hypr-keybind-manager/CONTRIBUTING.md

 Thank you for taking the time to read this document and for your interest in improving Hyprland Keybinding Manager!

-Even though direct contributions aren't being accepted yet, your **feedback, bug reports, and feature suggestions** are incredibly valuable and help shape the project's future direction.
+Your **contributions, feedback, bug reports, and feature suggestions** are incredibly valuable and help shape the project's direction.

-**Every issue, suggestion, and security report makes this project better for everyone.** ✅
+**Every contribution, issue, suggestion, and security report makes this project better for everyone.** ✅

 ---

 **Last Updated**: 2025-11-01
-**Version**: 1.1.1
+**Version**: 1.2.1